 Bulb onions are yellow, red or white.
-In the United States, about 87 percent of the commercial onion crop is yellow onions, 8 percent is red and 5 percent, white.
+In the United States, yellow onions make up about 87 percent of the commercial onion crop; red onions are 8 percent; white onions, 5 percent.

 Onions range in size from less than 1 inch to more than 4.5 inches in diameter.
 The most common sizes sold in U.S. markets are 2 to 3.75 inches.